 It is quite common that the saw chain has to be sharpened after 3-4 logs if normal spruce or pine timber is sawn, but this can, of course, vary substantially.
 Mainly, it is the cuts into bark that wear out the sharpness of the saw teeth.
 Trees that have grown next to a road, or are dirty of some other reason, cause severe wear.
 Different wood kinds can be more or less hard to cut, and dry timber always causes more wear and tear than fresh.
-If the timber is perfectly clean, if it is felled on snow, or if the logs are barked you can saw a longer time before the chain needs to be sharpened.
+If the timber is perfectly clean, if it is felled on snow, or if the logs are debarked you can saw a longer time before the chain needs to be sharpened.

-There is no rule for how long you can run the saw; this is something you as a master sawyer have to assess while operating the equipment.
+There is no rule for how long you can saw; this is something you have to assess while operating the equipment.

-When it comes to the chain, the most important points are: Right and left teeth should be filed down equally.
-An unevenly filed chain can steer wrong and increase the wear and tear on the guide bar.
-The teeth should be filed at the correct angles for the purpose, the depth gauges should be kept at the right level and, above all, the chain must never get dull.
+When it comes to the chain, the most important points are:

+- Right and left teeth should be filed down equally.
+An unevenly filed chain can steer wrong and increase the wear and tear on the guide bar. - The depth gauges should be kept at the right level. - The chain must never get dull.
 Change to a newly sharpened chain as soon as you see the first signs of declining sharpness.